mrdbourke/udacityDLfoundationsP2/README.md

 # Poroject 2 - Image Classification
 This is my second project submission for the Udacity Deep Learning Foundations Nanodegree.
 6 weeks ago I was completely new to programming so this was a bit of stretch for me.

+A large amount of the code was provided in the beginning.
+The project required the 'TO DO' sections to be filled in.

 I struggled with adjusting the parameters for this network.
 You can see what layers I added/removed within the comments.

 I ended up getting just over 50% accuracy for a CIFAR-10 dataset.